MRasavong/MRasavong.github.io/projects/hawaii-mesonet.md

   <img src="../img/mesonet-full.png" />
 </p>

-As an undergraduate research assistant and member of the cyberinfrastructure software development team at the University of Hawaii (UH), I contribute to the Hawai‘i Climate Data Portal (HCDP), which provides streamlined access to climate data throughout the state.
+As an undergraduate research assistant and member of the cyberinfrastructure software development team at the University of Hawaii, I contribute to the Hawai‘i Climate Data Portal (HCDP), which provides streamlined access to climate data throughout the state.
 Currently, I am working on the Hawai‘i Mesonet, a user-friendly live data access tool integrated into the HCDP platform.

 **The various features include:**
 * Utilizing sensor technology for real-time data collection and transmission, enabling continuous monitoring of weather conditions